 The rest of this section contains many details for people who want to more write powerful checkers.
 You won't need all of the details, at least at first.
 In addition to reading this section of the manual, you may find it helpful to examine the implementations of the checkers that are distributed with the Checker Framework, or to create your checker by modifying another one.
-The Javadoc documentation of the framework is available online at http://pag.csail.mit.edu/jsr308/current/doc/.
+The Javadoc documentation of the framework and the checkers is in the distribution and is also available online at http://pag.csail.mit.edu/jsr308/current/doc/.